NirmaySriharsha/Siete-y-Medio/README.md

 3. 14th April- The third commit involved filling out the three classes as much as possible for the time being.
 No testing has begun as of yet.

+4. 17th April- Finished the game interface for the player's turn.
+Certain exceptional cases haven't been accounted for (for example, when the player draws after he busts, etc).